ayushme53/Movie_recommender_system/README.md

-# Movie_recommender_system
+Project Made/Contributor = Ayush Mehra

+Problem Statement - Movie Recommendation System.

+This project is based on collaborative filtering.

+What is Collaborative Filtering?

+Collaborative filtering is a technique that can filter out items that a user might like on the basis of reactions by similar users.
+It works by searching a large group of people and finding a smaller set of users with tastes similar to a particular user.

-A machine learning movie recommendation system using collaborative filtering.
+This is a machine learning movie recommendation system model using collaborative filtering.

-Project contributor: Ayush Mehra
-Algorithm used: Collaborative Filtering

-The data-set was taken from kaggle.com and the copy of the data set is present in the repo.
+Data Set - The data set is present in the repository and was taken from Kaggle.

-The recommendation system recommends the movies which have a higher correlation with the movie which you want to compare and the number of people has been set to 100 for comparison.
+The Recommendation system recommends the movies that have a high correlation with the movie that we want to compare with and as a large set of people are present in the dataset so I have taken 100 people for the comparison.

-I have used Python's inbuilt numpy and panda's library to use the inbuilt functions.
-I have also used Python's matplotlib and seaborn to do a data-analysis.
-Python's panda dataframe has been used to clean data.
-I have used two movies "Return of the Jedi" and "Toy Story" to print all the movies which have similar correlation with it using inbuilt Python's library.
-The code has been throughly explained by comment lines at every step.
+The Python library used is NumPy’s and panda’s to use the inbuilt functions present in them.
+For the Data to be analyzed Pythion’s matplotlib and seaborn library are used.
+For the cleaning of data, the panda data frame is been used.
+For this particular program, I have used two movies -
+1 - “Toy Story”
+2 - “Return of the Jedi”

+Now our recommendation system gets all or print all the movies that have a similar correlation with these two movies.

+(The code is commented for better understanding)